General Staff of the Armed Forces of the Russian Federation: History

 Since the dissolution of the Soviet Union and especially since 2004 the General Staff and the Russian Ministry of Defence have attempted to divide direction of the armed forces between them, often in intense bouts of bureaucratic disagreement.
 It has been reported that the General Staff's main role now is that of the Russian Ministry of Defence's department of strategic planning, and the Minister of Defence himself is now gaining executive authority over the troops.
 This is, however, contradicted by some Russian commentators and defence analysts.

 Defence Minister Anatoliy Serdyukov who initiated the 2008 military reform, in order for separation of operational and administrative functions, the Ministry of Defense formed two functional lines of responsibility: the first was planning the use and construction of the Armed Forces, the second was planning the comprehensive support of troops (forces).
 The transition to a three-tier principle of responsibility was conducted: the main commands of the branches and formations were responsible for combat training, and the General Staff, joint strategic commands and formations were responsible for operational training.
 As a result of the transformations carried out, the General Staff was freed from duplicate functions and became a full-fledged strategic planning body that organizes and exercises control of the Armed Forces in fulfilling the assigned tasks.

+During the Russian intervention in the Syrian civil war, a Joint Group of Forces was established in Syria by the General Staff on 30 September 2015.
+It is a separate, temporary command of the General Staff for an operation, and its commander is the representative of the General Staff.
+At the start of the February 2022 Russian invasion of Ukraine, the General Staff initially had direct control over the four Ministry of Defense groups of forces from the National Defense Management Center in Moscow, which was carried out through the Southern Military District headquarters.
+A separate Joint Group of Forces was established for the Special Military Operation in Ukraine on 8 October 2022 in Rostov-on-Don.